Layback in DaVinci Resolve

 4. In the Resolve Project manager, move your DaVinci Resolve project into the Completed folder by navigating to the In Progress folder.
 Right click on your project> Cut.

 7. Then Navigate to the Completed folder and right click > Paste.
 Now your project has been moved.

 Although databases do not contain media, they do contain all of the metadata for every project.
 They also contain all of the timelines for each project you have worked on.

 When you open the DaVinci Resolve project file (.drp), your audio and video files within the project may not be automatically relinked.
 To relink your media: select all clips that need to be relinked, right click > relink selected clips… > navigate to the correct project folder.
 (Make sure you add FVCentral as a storage location so that Resolve can access all required media.)

 We don’t typically create Blu-ray and DVD assets by default but we can provide them upon request from students.

 - Create a new subfolder within the student’s layback folder called Bluray & DVD Assets.

-3. Once Compressor is open, click to select the appropriate template (depending on what the student has requested) from the left panel and drag this on top of the video file.
+3. Once Compressor is open, click to select the appropriate preset (depending on what the student has requested) from the left panel and drag this on top of the video file.